ProtoDigitalUK/lucid/README.md

 password: admin
 ```

-After logging in for the first time, you will be prompted to change your password, email and optionally your username.
+When logging in for the first time, you will be prompted to change your password, email and optionally your username.
+The first two are required, but you can leave the username field blank to keep the default value.